jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

     return result
 ```

-Notice that I move all teh imports there too.
-This signifigantly cleans up teh main script in the revot ribbon too:
+Notice that I moved all the imports there too.
+This significantly cleans up the main ```script.py``` file in the Revit ribbon too, as it is just calling to functions in other files:
 ```python
 # pyRevit
 from pyrevit import forms